 Those who don’t know their history are doomed to repeat it.

-In the 1830’s the price of cotton went up, making land out west and down south even more valuable because the more land, the more cotton you can grow, the more you can capitalize on the higher price.
+In the 1830’s, the price of cotton went up, making land out west and down south even more valuable because the more land you own, the more cotton you can grow, and the more you can capitalize on the higher price of cotton.

 This made it so that all public land must now be bought with gold and silver, no more credit.